 Tucson experiences some seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 2.7 months, from June 29 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 5% of the time.
-The muggiest day of the year is August 5, with muggy conditions 21% of the time.
+The muggier period of the year lasts for 2.8 months, from June 28 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 5% of the time.
+The month with the most muggy days in Tucson is August, with 5.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Tucson experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Tucson experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 9.4 months, from September 23 to July 3, with average wind speeds of more than 3.7 miles per hour.
-The windiest day of the year is April 22, with an average hourly wind speed of 4.7 miles per hour.
+The windier part of the year lasts for 9.3 months, from September 24 to July 2, with average wind speeds of more than 7.0 miles per hour.
+The windiest month of the year in Tucson is April, with an average hourly wind speed of 8.6 miles per hour.

-The calmer time of year lasts for 2.7 months, from July 3 to September 23.
-The calmest day of the year is August 8, with an average hourly wind speed of 2.9 miles per hour.
+The calmer time of year lasts for 2.7 months, from July 2 to September 24.
+The calmest month of the year in Tucson is August, with an average hourly wind speed of 5.5 miles per hour.